waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

-This build script has been updated for pgAdmin4 version 6.7 on 3/29/2022
+This build script has been updated for pgAdmin4 version 6.9 on 5/27/2022

+**Note:** Nodejs and Yarn versions used:
+ - Nodejs version 14.17.0
+ - Yarn version 1.22.19

+The pgAdmin4 executable uses Python3 Virtual Environment; this build script does NOT alter any of Slackware64 python3 installation.

 This is a slackbuild script for building pgAdmin4 package for slackware.
 The script was inspired by a thread on Linux Questions Slackware forum